yashilanka/2checkout-php-1/README.md

 Twocheckout_Sale::refund($args, 'array');
 ```

-Full documentation for each binding will be provided in the [Wiki](https://github.com/craigchristenson/2checkout-php/wiki).
+Full documentation for each binding is provided in the [Wiki](https://github.com/craigchristenson/2checkout-php/wiki).

 Example API Usage